 * 4 lettuce leaves

 Preheat an outdoor grill for medium-high heat.
 When grill is ready, lightly oil the grilling surface.
 Mix beef with 1 teaspoon salt and 1/2 teaspoon pepper, then form into 4 hamburger patties.

 Lightly toast rolls on grill and cook burgers to your preferred level of doneness.
 Use a grill basket to cook the onions until they’re charred and tender-crisp.

 Assemble burgers with grilled onions, beets, eggs, lettuce, and tomato and your desired sauce.

-Note: For those of you looking for a gluten-free hamburger bun, I used these.
+Note: For those of you looking for a gluten-free hamburger bun.
 They’re relatively expensive, but sometimes I just don’t have the time to make everything from scratch.
 They’re a bit on the dry side, which I actually consider to be a plus; I tend to put a lot of sauce on my burger and they soak up the sauce and the juice from the burger really well.